Metric-Reconstruction/metric-reconstruction-de-Sitter/README.md

 This notebook showcases how the explicit expressions from `deSitterMetricPerturbations.nb` can be used for symbolic or numeric computations.
 As an example, we display plots of metric perturbation components.

 ______________
-R. Berens, T. Gravely, and A. Lupsasca, “Gravitational Waves on Kerr Black Holes II: Metric Reconstruction with Cosmological Constant,” 2025. [arXiv number here](arXiv link here)
+R. Berens, T. Gravely, and A. Lupsasca, “Gravitational Waves on Kerr Black Holes II: Metric Reconstruction with Cosmological Constant,” 2025. [arXiv:2510.07712](https://arxiv.org/abs/2510.07712)
 ______________